Frequently Asked Questions (FY2025 cohort)

 - What are some examples of pre-existing teams that we think would be successful?

 Similar programs at other institutions have taken a top-down approach in deciding topics to pursue.
-In this first award cycle, we have intentionally resisted pre-ordaining which teams and areas for projects/topics in favor of allowing faculty to self-identify through a grassroots approach.
+In this second award cycle, we have intentionally resisted pre-ordaining which teams and areas for projects/topics in favor of allowing faculty to self-identify through a grassroots approach.
 An analysis of the areas of research strength for ISU shows we have many areas of promise.

 - How many teams will be awarded?